catafest-work/solidjs001/README.md

-## SOLIDJS001 - first project with solidjs
+## SOLIDJS001 - first project with solid.js, see www.solidjs.com

 ## installation
 - create a new project in nodejs